The APX-hardness of the Traveling Tournament Problem: The Construction of the Instance

 \section{The Construction of the Instance}

-Given an instance $I$ of Restricted $k$-TC, we first make some modifications to obtain an instance $I'$ of $k$-TC and then show how to construct an instance $J$ of TTP-$k$, both in polynomial time.
+Given an instance $I$ of Restricted $k$-TC, we make some modifications to obtain an instance $I'$ of $k$-TC and then show how to construct an instance $J$ of TTP-$k$, both in polynomial time.

 An \emph{$l$-tour} is a simple cycle that contains the depot vertex and exactly $l$ non-depot vertices.
 A solution of an instance of $k$-TC that contains only $k$-tours is called a \emph{saturated} solution.
-An instance of $k$-TC is called a \emph{saturated} instance if it admits an optimal saturated solution.
+An instance of $k$-TC is called a \emph{saturated} instance if it has an optimal saturated solution.
 Not every instance $I$ of Restricted $k$-TC is saturated.
 However, by adding some new non-depot vertices on the depot position, we can get an equivalent saturated instance $I'$ of $k$-TC, i.e., there is an optimal saturated solution with the same weight of the optimal solution in $I$.
 In the following, we use $m$ to denote the number of non-depot vertices in $I'$.

-\begin{lemma} Given an instance $I$ of Restricted $k$-TC, there is a polynomial-time algorithm to get an equivalent saturated instance $I'$ of $k$-TC, and the number of non-depot vertices in $I'$ is even. \end{lemma} \begin{proof} Suppose that there is an optimal solution in $I$ that contains $c_l$ of $l$-tours.
+\begin{lemma} Given an instance $I$ of Restricted $k$-TC, there is a polynomial-time algorithm to get an equivalent saturated instance $I'$ of $k$-TC with an even number of non-depot vertices. \end{lemma} \begin{proof} Suppose that there is an optimal solution in $I$ that contains $c_l$ of $l$-tours, where $1\leq l\leq k$.
+We have $n-1=\sum_{l\leq k}c_ll$.
 Firstly, we can see that after adding some new non-depot vertices on the depot position we can get an equivalent new instance.
 If we add $\sum_{l<k}c_l(k-l)$ new non-depot vertices on the depot position, the optimal solution in $I$ corresponds to an optimal saturated solution in the new instance since we can fill each $l$-tour in the optimal solution in $I$ with $k-l$ of the new non-depot vertices.
-Then, if we further add $n'$ with $n'\bmod k=0$ new non-depot vertices on the depot position, there still exists an optimal saturated solution in the new instance since the new non-depot vertices can be covered by $n'/k$ new $k$-tours with zero weight.
-We have $\sum_{l<k}c_l(k-l)<\sum_{l<k}nk<nk^2$ since $c_l<n$.
-So, let $n'=nk^2+k-(n-1)\bmod k-\sum_{l<k}c_l(k-l)$.
-We have $n'>0$ and $n'\bmod k=0$ since $(n-1+\sum_{l<k}c_l(k-l))\bmod k=0$.
-Therefore, given the instance $I$, by adding $\sum_{l<k}c_l(k-l)+n'=nk^2+k-(n-1)\bmod k$ new non-depot vertices on the depot position, we can get an equivalent saturated instance $I'$ of $k$-TC.
-Note that there is 1 depot vertex and $m\coloneqq n-1+nk^2+k-(n-1)\bmod k$ non-depot vertices in $I'$.
-We may assume w.l.o.g. that $m\bmod 2=0$.
-Otherwise, we have $k\bmod2=1$ since $m\bmod k=0$, and in this case, we can further add $k$ new non-depot vertices on the depot position.
-Then, $m\leftarrow m+k$ would be even.
-Since $k=O(1)$, $I'$ can be obtained in polynomial time. \end{proof}
+Then, if we further add $n'$ with $n'\bmod k=0$ new non-depot vertices on the depot position, there still exists an optimal saturated solution in the new instance since the new non-depot vertices can be covered by $n'/k$ new $k$-tours with a zero weight.